List of Johns Hopkins University defunct societies

-Through the years, many secret societies, senior societies, and other groups have been founded at Johns Hopkins.
-They are similar to the societies found at peer institutions, similar to an Eating club or Final club.
+Through the years, many secret societies, senior societies, and other groups have been founded at Johns Hopkins University.
+These student organizations are similar to the societies found at peer institutions, similar to a dining club or final club.
 The dominance of Greek letter societies prevented most of these societies from acquiring the same amount of property or prominence on campus.
 Most of these societies were founded at the beginning of the university and played a significant role in the early development of the student body.
 Almost all of the societies presented below are either defunct or non-existent.
 Because of their age, most of the records associated with them have been lost, giving an incomplete picture.
 Current members of the university community can recall little, if anything, about them.
-In fact, The Johns Hopkins News-Letter published an article citing the lack of any secret societies at the university, although the archives indicate the existence of several.
+The Johns Hopkins News-Letter published an article citing the lack of any secret societies at the university, although the archives indicate the existence of several.

-The remaining records about these organizations are mostly from the Hullabaloo (yearbook), the Alumni Magazine, and donations from alumni to the university's special collections and archives.
-Neither the table below, nor the article, are a complete list; many organizations are briefly mentioned in the archives, but not enough information is included.
+The remaining records about these organizations are mostly from the Hullabaloo yearbook, the Alumni Magazine, and donations from alumni to the university's special collections and archives.
+Neither the table below nor the article is a complete list; many organizations are briefly mentioned in the archives, but not enough information is included.